sdrahnea/statistical-samples/README.md

 # statistical-samples application

+This is an application which provide charts based on information from sources.
+The goal is to provide charts.
-This is template of the application which use the following frameworks: javasql, spring framework, spring boot, spring jpa, hibernate, primefaces and MySQL as database.
+We use the following frameworks: java, sql, spring framework, spring boot, spring jpa, hibernate, primefaces and MySQL as database.

 ## Summary
+* Sources
 * Getting Started (Prerequisites, Installing)
 * Running the tests
 * Deployment